openequella/openequella.github.io/guides/SearchingUserGuide.md

 3. Select the required videos then click Add.

 ## Flickr search
 Flickr image links can be added to resources during contribution using the attachments control.
-See EQUELLA Contribution User Guide for more information.
+See openEQUELLA Contribution User Guide for more information.

 #### To add a Flickr image link
 1. Select Flickr from the contribution attachments control, then click Next.
 The Add Flickr image page displays.